-Your ad says “TikTok Ads Not Approved,” but there’s no clear fix in sight?
-We know how stressful and confusing that can be, especially when your launch is on the line.
-In this guide, Mega Digital will show you 8 reasons behind the rejection, how to fix it quickly, and how to avoid it in the future!
+Don’t let a rejection stop your growth.
+In this guide, Mega Digital will show you 9 reasons behind the rejection, how to fix it quickly, and how to avoid it in the future!

 When your TikTok ad is not approved, your campaign won’t start, and you won’t spend any budget.
 You might see the status of the ad under TikTok Ads Manager as being “Not Approved,” usually with a note stating the reason.
-However, the note could be vague, so it might be hard to pinpoint where the issue was.
+However, the note could be vague (e.g., “Ad Creative Violation”), making it hard to pinpoint the exact issue.

 This disapproval then might affect your launching schedule, performance goals and promotion plans, especially where time-sensitive offers are your main focus.
 That’s why it’s important to quickly understand the issue, fix it, and get your ad back into review.